Slarper/IcarusWings/README.md

 I take inspiration from ancient Greek mythology, *Wings of Icarus*.

 In my imagination, that is a wing crafting by Feather and Honeycomb.

+## Future

+The mod will long-time update.
+And all the temporary textures will be repainted.